ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 ## Practice Makes Permanent
 Contrary to the popular saying, *only* perfect practice makes perfect.
 Practice makes permanent.
 Relatedly, we are often advised deliberate practice.
 But what is deliberate practice exactly?
 We will answer this question in two parts.

 First, we should learn not to fool ourselves.
-By frequently conducting mini-tests or recall sessions, we can identify gaps and fix errors in our knowledge.
+By frequently conducting mini-tests or recall sessions, we can identify gaps and fix errors in our understanding.

 Second, we should avoid practicing only the easy parts.
 Instead, practice the difficult parts until they become easy as well.